katzenpost/katzenpost/handbook/index.rst

       Backend = "sql"

-This configuration sample demonstrates how to use a Postgres database for both the user database and the spool databse.
+This configuration sample demonstrates how to use a Postgres database for both the user database and the spool database.
 The ``Backend`` parameter is set to ``pgx`` which means "use a postgresql database".

 * ``DataSourceName`` is the SQL data source name or URI.
 The format